 Diacetyl and Acetyl propionyl, that confer a butter taste to e-liquids have already be identified as a potential hazard to the human upon inhalation, as prolonged exposure resulted in a rare and irreversible lung disease called bronchiolitis obliterans.

 Cherry flavor is also on the radar screen of researchers for the potential lethal effects of benzaldehyde on epithelial cells, and cinnamon-flavored molecules were also pinpointed for their significant negative effect on epithelial cell physiology and barrier function.

 In terms of flavors, which makes the e-cigarette more attractive than other nicotine delivery systems, the expert’s advice remains valid: Do not stick to one flavor, but try a range of flavors so that you don’t get too much of anyone.

 Our view: In any case, scientists all agree that cigarette smoke is far more toxic than e-cigarette aerosol.
 Although some compounds in e-liquids deserve particular attention to improve their safety, this shouldn’t push away former smokers to try less harmful alternatives such as vaporizers if they can’t or don’t want to quit tobacco.
-Tobacco kills for instance, more than 480,000 people annually in United States.
+Tobacco kills for instance, more than 480,000 people annually in the United States.
 This shouldn’t be forgotten when studying e-cigarettes.

 Sherwood C.L., Boitano S., 2016.
 Airway epithelial cell exposure to distinct e-cigarette liquid flavorings reveals toxicity thresholds and activation of CFTR by the chocolate flavoring 2,5-dimethypyrazine.
 Resp.
 Res.
 DOI: 10.1186/s12931-016-0369-9